mnr/writing-wip/kwak-anthology.md

 “I don’t know,” said Lupe.
 “We humans are always looking for novel ways to kill ourselves.”
 She stood.
 “I’m hungry, let’s get lunch.
 I’ve heard of a new Iraqi restaurant.”

-“Sounds good.
-Let me call up a car.
-I’m in the mood for a drama-free drive through downtown.”